 What it’s like to participate in a research project

-Each year between 600 and 1,500 patients participate in a research project at MTW.
+Each year between over 1,500 patients participate in a research project at MTW.
 For some projects, it is also necessary to recruit patients’ relatives too.
 If you are invited to join a project by your care provider or by a member of the Research and Development Department, it can be a confusing time and it may be first time you have been invited to join.

 Why have I been invited to join a research project?